merico-dev/table/api/README.md

 - `SECRET_KEY` for encrypting and decrypting passwords used in datasource configurations
 - `ENABLE_AUTH` Whether to add authentication and authorization to routes.
 0 = disabled, 1 = enabled
 - `SUPER_ADMIN_PASSWORD` The password which will be configured for the superadmin account during migration.
 Must be configured before migration is run.
 If value is not set, password will be 'secret'
+- `DATABASE_CONNECTION_TIMEOUT_MS` for configuration the time after which the db connection will timeout in milliseconds.
+Default is 30000ms (30 seconds)
 - `PRESET_APP_ID` Pre-configured apikey app_id
 - `PRESET_APP_SECRET` Pre-configured apikey app_secret
 - `PRESET_ROLE_ID=` Pre-configured apikey role_id